terrawolf34/LemnCord/README.md

 # LemnCord
-uhh kind of a discord ""client"" written in python,doing this for learning pourposes,probably not gonna turn into something useful
+A Discord "client" written in Python.
+Made for educational purposes.
+Probably not gonna turn into something useful.

 # How to run
+Put your user token in `bruh.py`

-pip install requests websocket_client
+`pip install requests websocket_client`

-python3 menu.py

-you will also need to put usertoken in bruh.py !

-to exit do CTRL-C

-# Can i see the source and use it?
-feel free to do so.
+`python3 menu.py`

+To exit: CTRL+C

 # Why?
-the discord official app is cancer,and it takes too many resources for me,so why not do a 10x lighter,more platform friendly(and less user friendly :gene:) app!
+The Official Discord app is bad.
+It wastes ram.
+Why not do a lighter and more platform friendly (less user friendly 😬) app?

+# Can I see the source and use it?
+Yes.